aws/aws-cdk/packages/@aws-cdk/aws-batch/README.md

 will be provisioned.

 `JobDefinition`s can use either ECS resources or EKS resources.
 ECS `JobDefinition`s can use multiple containers to execute distributed workloads.
+EKS `JobDefinition`s can only execute a single container.
+Submitted Jobs use `JobDefinition`s as templates.

+`JobQueue`s must link at least one `ComputeEnvironment`.
+Jobs exit the Queue in FIFO order unless a `SchedulingPolicy` is specified.

+`SchedulingPolicy`s tell the Scheduler how to choose which Jobs should be executed next by the ComputeEnvironment.

 ## Use Cases & Examples